weaviate/weaviate-io/developers/weaviate/configuration/roles.md

 ### Assign a role to a user

 A custom user can have any number of roles assigned to them (including none).
-The role can be a predefined role or a custom role.
+The role can be a predefined role (e.g. `viewer`) or a custom role.

 This example assigns the custom "devrel" role to "jane-doe".